Pony Express Bible Donated

 PHOTO CAPTION: Historian Joe Nardone (on the left) presents his Pony Express Bible to Gary Kurutz, the Foundation’s Executive Director.
 Photograph by Brittney Cook.

-Out of the 2,000 Bibles ordered only nineteen are in existence.
+Out of the 2,000 Bibles ordered only twenty-two are in existence.
 There were three different leather Bible covers among the 2,000 Bibles.
 Nardone’s Bible known as type “A” is the most sought after of the three different types.
 It is brown in color and calf-bound and in fine to excellent condition for its age.
 Upper case gilt lettering was used to inscribe the Bible along with detailed scroll work on the leather covers.
 The spine has the words “HOLY BIBLE” and the front cover has the following:

 RUSSELL, MAJORS, & WADDELL